Skip to main content

 Feature

-Feature exclusions are best if you have a primary feature around which certain exclusions may apply, or if your exclusions are centered around the intersection of two features’ levels.
+Feature exclusions are best if you have a primary feature around which certain exclusions may apply, or if your exclusions are centered around the intersection of 2 features’ levels.
 After you choose a primary feature and an associated feature, a chart will appear where you can quickly select many exclusions at once.

 Example: You sell vacation resort packages.
 Your features include location and price.
 However, locations vary a lot by price, so you need to set up multiple exclusions, preferably all at once.